Please note, all identification needs to be valid i.e. the date on the identification must not have expired.

 10. Candidates with particular assessment requirements

 10.1 The assessment procedures of the IFMP are designed to ensure reliable, valid and accurate outcomes.

 10.2 Complaints relating to the quality of the training providers or quality of learning resources such as study guides will only be considered in respect of the IFMP recommended learning resources.
 Candidates should note that examinations are based on the examinable syllabus, not on study guides or training courses content.

 Candidates who feel they have been affected by an examination delivery issue on the day of the examination must complete a ‘Delivery Feedback form’ within 48 hours of the examination.

 Candidates, who wish to query an assessment issue and / or provide feedback on the content of an examination, must complete an Assessment Feedback form.

 Candidates’ attention is drawn to the examination regulations.
-The ICM reserves the right to bar candidates from its examination in the event of unprofessional conduct, either from candidates or tutors sitting the exam.
+The IFMP reserves the right to bar candidates from its examination in the event of unprofessional conduct, either from candidates or tutors sitting the exam.
 Please see policy 4 for full details.

 11. Force Majeure

-- the non-availability (including due to sickness, injury or death) of any person employed or engaged by the ICM to deliver the services who cannot by the exercise of reasonable endeavors be replaced or substituted;
+- the non-availability (including due to sickness, injury or death) of any person employed or engaged by the IFMP to deliver the services who cannot by the exercise of reasonable endeavors be replaced or substituted;

 - events or circumstances as a result of which any premises where the examinations are to be delivered shall be unavailable if suitable alternative premises cannot by the exercise of reasonable endeavors be found;